 The Thankful Pumpkin will be a new tradition in our household.
 It brings awareness to each of us to appreciate the people, things, and experiences we have in our lives.
 In a world full of “I wants” for a four year old, hopefully a little seed is planted of thanks and it will lead to appreciation and a good heart to help others.

-Stay tuned for a new post on ways to teach kids how to give back and help others.
+For more ways to teach kids to be thankful check out my post on ways to teach kids how to give back and help others.